jaspector

 Springfield Building Development Services issues permits for all phases of building construction, trades, signs, floodplain development, wrecking, public improvements, and related work.

-Typical processing time is Commercial projects submitted after 3:00 p.m. are processed the following business day; specific full review timelines vary by permit class..
+Building permit processing times in Springfield, MO typically run Commercial projects submitted after 3:00 p.m. are processed the following business day; specific full review timelines vary by permit class..
+Timelines can vary based on project complexity and current department workload.